-There are several reasons why an interim CTO could be the right fit for your company, let me first start by stating a common issue;
+There are several reasons why an interim CTO could be the right fit for your company, in this article we’re going to talk through some of them and explain where we could be of value.
+Let us first start by stating a common issue:

-Very few companies start with a great idea and a great technical team to achieve that idea, indeed it is often the case that technology comes second to figuring out the market need, and rightly so!
+Lots of companies start with a great idea but don’t have a great technical team to achieve that idea, indeed it is often the case that technology comes second to figuring out the market need, and rightly so!

 As a result CTOs aren’t always the first concern, they are however a critical part of a successful business.